chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 Through my research, one thing I'm sure of is that Tesla certainly has and is continuing to disrupt the automotive industry.
 We are living in a special time in history.
 The last time the automotive industry was disrupted like this was in 1908 when the Model T was released.

-# Why am I reading this?
+# What topics will be discussed?

 This post will be a holistic overview.
 This analysis has an outlook of about 10 to 20 years of the EV industry and Tesla.
 Warning this post is long.
 Unlike other posts out there, this isn't about scaring people or clickbait.
-It's an attempt at a thoughtful analysis focused on fact.
+It's an attempt at a thoughtful analysis focused on fact – no BuzzFeed listicles here!

-This post is a "living" document and may be updated over time.

 So what will be talking about today?
 First some thoughts on the stock markets and how to think about them.
 Then we will delve into whether the EV market will supersede the ICE market?
 Will Tesla's vehicles be more competitive than competing EV's?
 Is Tesla's balance sheet sufficient to make it to the long term?